Network Norwich: Purple Line – 36 / 36A / 36B / 37 / 37B / 38 / 39

-The Purple Line consists of services 36, 37, 37B, 38, 38A, 39 & 39a.
-The 37 and 37B start at Mulbarton, the 38 starts at Long Stratton and the 38A starts at Harleston, all to the south of Norwich.
-The routes run northwards through Lakenham, where they are joined by the 39 and 39A, and then into Norwich city centre, where they are joined by the 36, and the 37B terminates.
-The routes run through Norwich city centre and out to Mile Cross where the 39 and 39A terminate, Ives Road where the 38 terminates, Hellesdon where the 37 terminates and Horsford, where the 36 terminates.
+The Purple Line consists of services 36, 36A, 36B, 37, 37B, 38 and 39.
+The 37 and 37B start at Mulbarton, the 36 starts at Long Stratton and the 36A starts at Harleston, all to the south of Norwich.
+The routes run northwards through Lakenham, where they are joined by the 39, and then into Norwich city centre, where the 37B terminates.
+The routes run through Norwich city centre and out to Mile Cross where the 39 terminates, Ives Road where the 38 terminates, Hellesdon where the 37 terminates and Horsford, where the 36 terminates.

 The routes serve Tasburgh, Newton Flotman, Swainsthorpe, Dunston Hall Hotel, Swardeston, Lakenham Homebase and Sainsbury's, Anglia Square shopping centre, the Dixons Centre, Hellesdon Library and Norwich Airport.

-From Monday to Saturday daytimes, the Purple Line operates every 10 minutes along Aylsham Road, every 15 minutes between Hellesdon and the city centre, every 20 minutes between Mile Cross and Lakenham, and every 30 minutes out to Horsford, Mulbarton and Long Stratton.
+From Monday to Saturday daytimes, the Purple Line operates every ten minutes along Aylsham Road, every 15 minutes between Hellesdon and the city centre, every 20 minutes between Mile Cross and Lakenham, and every 30 minutes out to Horsford, Mulbarton and Long Stratton.
 On Sundays and bank holidays, the frequency decreases to every 30 minutes on all routes.
-The Purple Line is operated using Dennis Trident/Plaxton President, Volvo B7TL/Plaxton President Double Deck Buses and Volvo B7RLE/Wright Eclipse Urban Single Deck Buses.
+The Purple Line is operated using Volvo B9TL/Wright Eclipse Gemini 2, Volvo B7TL/Plaxton President Double Deck Buses and Volvo B7RLE/Wright Eclipse Urban Single Deck Buses.

-The Purple Line was extended on 3 September 2018 with the introduction of new route 38A to Harleston.
+The Purple Line was extended on 3 September 2018 with the introduction of new route 36A to Harleston.

 Charcoal Line – 40 / 40A / 41 / 41A / X41

 The Charcoal Line (coloured dark grey) consists of services 40, 41 and X41.
-Starting in Norwich city centre, the routes run southeastwards through Bracondale, Trowse, Poringland where the 40 terminates, Brooke, Kirstead and Ditchingham, with the 41 and X41 terminating at Bungay in Suffolk.
+Starting in Norwich city centre, the routes run southeastwards through Bracondale, Trowse, Poringland where the 40 terminates, Brooke, Kirstead and Ditchingham, with the 41 terminating in Bungay and the X41 in Halesworth, both in Suffolk.

 The route serves City College Norwich, the County Hall at Trowse, Framingham Earl High School, the Nightingale Centre, Bigod's Castle, Bungay Library and the swimming baths in Bungay.

 Services operate up to every 15 minutes between Poringland and Norwich city centre from Monday to Saturday daytimes, and up to every hour between Bungay and Norwich city centre, with additional buses provided during the morning and evening peaks.
 The Charcoal Line is operated using a mixture of Volvo B9TL/Wright Eclipse Gemini 2 Double Deck Buses and a fleet of Wright StreetLite DFs purchased brand new in November 2014.

-From 7 January 2019, the Charcoal Line will be extended with the addition of routes 40A and 41A, which Network Norwich are taking over from Konectbus.